Credential Dumping: NTDS.dit

 Powershell: NTDSUtil

-Enough with the Windows Command prompt, it’s time to move on to the PowerShell.
+Enough with the Windows Command prompt, it’s time to move on to PowerShell.
 We are going to use another executable called NTDSutil.exe.
 We launch an instance of PowerShell.
 Then we run NTDSutil.exe with a bunch of parameters instructing it to make a directory called temp in the C:\ drive and asks NTDSUtil to use its ability to tap into the Active Directory Database and fetch the SYSTEM and SECURITY hive files as well as the ntds.dit file.
 After working for a while, we have the hive files in the temp directory.

 powershell "ntdsutil.exe 'ac i ntds' 'ifm' 'create full c:\temp' q q"

-We transfer the hive files onto our Kali Linux Machine, to extract hashes from them.
+We transfer the hive files onto our Kali Linux Machine to extract hashes from them.
 We will be using the secretsdump.py file from the impacket toolkit to extract hashes.
-All we need is to provide the path of the SYSTEM hive file and the NTDS.dit file and we are good to go.
-We see that in a matter of seconds secretsdump extracts hashes for us.
+All we need is to provide the path of the SYSTEM hive file and the NTDS.dit file, and we are good to go.
+We see that in a matter of seconds, secretsdump extracts hashes for us.

 ./secretsdump.py -ntds /root/ntds.dit -system /root/SYSTEM LOCAL